 Taking the extra step of crossing strengths and weaknesses with opportunities and threats makes the results of the SWOT more actionable.
 Stopping at the typical quadrant chart doesn’t leave you with specific, actionable, situations that you can pursue or defend against.
 Go back and look at the digital advertising example.
 If you only had the four quadrants of SWOT and didn’t cross them to generate the possible strategies the competitor could take, would that analysis be as actionable?
 Seeing the possible strategies your competitors may take gives you concrete insights from which you can build your own competitive strategy.
 Looking at your competitors from this alternative perspective may also reveal strengths, weaknesses, opportunities, and threats about your own company that you didn’t realize you had.
 Now, the hard part – actually doing it.

-ENGINE’s Accelerated Intelligence Service integrates human interaction and content with the efficiencies of technology to deliver cost-effective business decision support.
+Big Village’s Accelerated Intelligence Service integrates human interaction and content with the efficiencies of technology to deliver cost-effective business decision support.
 Our team of analysts has access to thousands of authoritative published content sources to address your critical business decisions.
 Our analysts leverage continuously improving data sources that integrate text analytics, artificial intelligence, and other technologies.
 We have a scalable model that enables you to access a comprehensive set of key information sources that you can afford based on your actual needs.